riceissa/total-economy-database/README.md

 2. Open the spreadsheet in LibreOffice.
 3. Navigate to the relevant sheet.
 4. Do "File" → "Save As…" and save as a CSV.
-5. Remove the top few lines from the CSV (which just describe the dataset) so that the line containing the column names is on top.
+5. Remove the top few lines from the CSV (which just describe the dataset) and sometimes also the bottom few lines (which contain citation information) so that the line containing the column names is on top.